What is dynamic pricing?

 If you refuse to be dynamic, you’re left with two basic pricing strategies.
-You can set a static price based on your variable costs and your desired profit margin.
+You can set a static price based on your variable costs or price to achieve your desired profit margin.

-This pricing strategy assumes you will achieve the sales volume necessary for your desired profit margin to cover your fixed costs and is common with manufacturers.
-Most retailers, however, prefer fluctuating prices, because it allows them to influence sales volume over time.
+These pricing strategies assume you will achieve the sales volume necessary for your desired profit margin to cover your fixed costs.
+You may find more brand manufacturers prefer a fixed-price strategy over a dynamic one.
+Most retailers, however, prefer fluctuating prices, because they allow them to have more control over sales volume.

 Fluctuating prices are basically what dynamic pricing used to be.
-You compile market data, process the data, and then set different prices.
-This process can take weeks.
-In the meantime, your customers are all charged the same price over that period of time.
+You compile market data, process the data, and then adjust prices as needed.
+This process can take weeks, especially if done manually.
+On the ground, your customers are all charged the same price while you capture and analyze data.
 Prices are still dynamic, but they’re slow and rather unresponsive in a rapidly changing market.